themaxaboy/LottoMan/README.md

-# LINE Bot API EchoBot Example
+# LINE Bot API Lotto checker Example

 A LINE Bot API example showing how to receive and return each type of messages.